 Let’s start by breaking it down to basics first.
 What is juicing?
 Juicing involves a process where the natural liquid, vitamins, and minerals are extracted from raw fruits and vegetables.
 This process strips away any solid matter from the fruits and vegetables and you’re left with liquid only.
 This liquid isn’t just any liquid, it’s loaded with the vitamins, minerals, antioxidants, anti-inflammatory compounds, and phytonutrients all in one easy-to-sip hydrating drink.

 I love juicing for obtaining quick energy, whereas many of you may think coffee or caffeine is a quick fix, an even quicker way to fuel your body with all natural and in turn, long-lasting energy from raw fruit and vegetable juices.
-Once you start incorporating my Stripped Green Smoothie and even the Stripped Green Juice (recipe to come, hint hint), you’ll be in LOVE with your newfound energy and radiance.
+Once you start incorporating my Stripped Green Smoothie and even the Stripped Green Juice, you’ll be in LOVE with your newfound energy and radiance.
 Yes, the juicer clean up can be a pain in the booty sometimes; but having long lasting energy, radiant skin, digestive efficiency, and mental clarity and focus to allow be to carry out my good work throughout the day… that’s priceless in my opinion.

-TIP. you don’t have to engage in “juice fasts” where you only drink juice days on end to get the full benefits of juicing, you can simply incorporate into your daily breakfast or have it first thing when you wake up.
+Juice fasts and cleanses.
+You don’t have to engage in “juice fasts” where you only drink juice days on end, which I don’t recommend, to get the full benefits of juicing.
+You can simply incorporate into your daily breakfast or have it first thing when you wake up.
 Juice fasts can be helpful for some individuals and harmful for others- play it smart and meet with a trusted practitioner or myself before you start a “cleansing” or juicing program.

 JUICES VS. SMOOTHIES